-The Legal & General Group Internal Audit Charter provides a framework within which the Group Internal Audit function (GIA) sets out its objectives, role, responsibilities and principles for its operation.
-This Charter is compiled with reference to the Chartered Institute of Internal Auditors (CIIA) guidance: Effective Internal Audit in the Financial Services Sector (Third Edition, 2021); the European Confederation of Institutes of Internal Auditing (ECIIA) guidance: Internal Audit in the Insurance Industry (2019); and the global Institute of Internal Auditors' Global Internal Audit Standards.
+The Legal & General Group Plc (the Group/ L&G) Internal Audit Charter provides a framework within which the Group Internal Audit function (GIA) sets out its objectives, role, responsibilities, and principles for its operation.
+This Charter is compiled with reference to the Chartered Institute of Internal Auditors (CIIA) Internal Audit Code of Practice: Principles on effective internal audit in the financial services, private and third sectors (January 2025) and the global Institute of Internal Auditors (IIA) Global Internal Audit Standards (January 2025).